StigNygaard/xIFr/README.md

 Because I felt other Exif readers annoyed me or I felt they were missing something.
 But it might be a matter of personal taste and needs.
 It is primarily for my own fun and needs I have developed this, but you should really check the _"deep search" feature_.
-It works sooo well - in my own humble opinion ;-)
+It works sooo well - in my own humble opinion :-)

-### Deep Search feature?
+### "Deep Search" feature?
 Most other Exif viewers only works if you can right-click directly on an html _img_ element.
-But xIFr finds the image you want to see details about, no matter if it is behind a layer, or is defined as a background-image of another element.
-99% of the times, it just works as you expect.
+But xIFr finds the image you want to see details about, no matter if it is below a layer, or is defined as a background-image of another element.
+In 99% of the times, it just works as you expect.
 You wont even know if you were right-clicking directly on an img element or not.
-This is in my opinion the most important feature distinguishing xIFr from any other Exif-viewer I have tried.
+This is in my opinion the most important feature distinguishing xIFr from other Exif-viewers.

 Also with Deep Search, you can avoid overlayered logos and icons.
 By shift-clicking when selecting XIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This minimum size is planned to be configurable in final release).